Senzing/rancher-charts/README.md

 to manage
 [Kubernetes](https://github.com/Senzing/knowledge-base/blob/main/WHATIS/kubernetes.md).

-To see how to use the Senzing Helm charts in practice, visit [kubernetes-demo](https://github.com/Senzing/kubernetes-demo).
+To see how to use the Senzing Helm Charts in practice, visit [kubernetes-demo](https://github.com/Senzing/kubernetes-demo).

 ### Contents